Lizard (character): Brand New Day (2008) and beyond

-During the "Dying Wish" storyline, Peter Parker (whose mind was trapped within Doctor Octopus' dying body) was freed from the Raft by the Trapster, Hydro-Man, and the Scorpion.
-The Trapster offered to free the Lizard, but Connors declined.
-When Morbius the Living Vampire managed to escape his cell, the Lizard pointed out that he still had nowhere to go.
+During the "Dying Wish" storyline, Peter Parker (whose mind was trapped within Doctor Octopus' dying body) was freed from the Raft by Trapster, Hydro-Man, and the Scorpion.
+Trapster offered to free the Lizard, but Connors declined.
+When Morbius managed to escape his cell, the Lizard pointed out that he still had nowhere to go.
 For unknown reasons, Morbius then freed the Lizard.

 The Lizard was then seen back in his cell, being one of the few inmates left to be transported out of the decommissioned Raft.
 When Alistair Smythe attempted an escape from the Raft, he temporarily shut down the Raft's power, letting the Lizard out of his cell.
 The Lizard protected J. Jonah Jameson from the Scorpion, revealing that he had the mind of Curt Connors, and that he "will never let the monsters win again."
 Jameson defended the Lizard from the Raft's warden, calling him a hero, and protesting the use of a restraining device, though the Lizard himself preferred to be cautious.
 During Smythe's final escape attempt, the Lizard was impaled through the shoulder, but survived.